 COMMON INJURIES RELATED TO TRAUMA/OVERUSE

 Plantar fasciitis is an overuse injury in runners and walkers; the pain is located on the medial aspect and bottom of the heel.
 Many times it becomes severe enough to prevent continuation of running for up to 12 months.
 To avoid the pain, patients tend to walk on the ball and lateral side of the foot.
 On physical examination, there is pain upon palpation of the medial calcaneal tubercle, passive dorsiflexion of the foot, eversion of the foot, and active dorsiflexion of the big toe.
 Patients complain of pain in the morning that is worse with the first few steps, or when starting activity with it getting better as they continue to walk or run.
-It needs to be aggressively treated at the first sign.
-Continued ...
+It needs to be aggressively treated ...